 Why this is good for you:

 Butter beans, onions and garlic give you soluble fibre which feeds good gut bacteria needed to help you get rid of toxins, have happier mood (yes, gut bacteria make the feel-good brain chemical serotonin!) and a healthier immune system.
 A healthy immune system is one that doesn’t over react causing autoimmunity (e.g. rheumatoid arthritis, hypothyroidism).
-Nor does it under react causing lowered resistence to infections.
+Nor does it under react causing lowered resistence to viral, bacterial or fungal infections.
 Lycopene in tomatoes is fantastic for supporting vision and so are carrots with their various carotenoids.
 Lycopene and carotenoids are antioxidants – they protect you from damage.